aws-samples/genai-bedrock-serverless/eksbedrock/README.md

 To avoid recurring charges, and to clean up your account after trying the solution outlined in this post, perform the following steps:

-1. From the _cloudops_ folder, delete the SAM template for the solution:
+1. From the _terraform_ folder, delete the Terraform template for the solution:
 ```
-sam delete --stack-name <yourstackname> --capabilities CAPABILITY_NAMED_IAM
+terraform apply --destroy
 ```
-2. Delete the Amazon Bedrock Agent.
-From the Amazon Bedrock console, select the Agent you created in this solution, select Delete and follow the steps to delete the agent
-3. Delete the Amazon Bedrock knowledge base.
+2. Delete the Amazon Bedrock knowledge base.
 From the Amazon Bedrock console, select the knowledge base you created in this solution, select Delete and follow the steps to delete the knowledge base